Pointwise ergodic theorem for locally countable quasi-pmp graphs: Finite and hyperfinite averages

-\begin{theorem}[Pointwise ergodic theorem for hyperfinite equivalence relations] Let $F$ be a Borel quasi-pmp hyperfinite equivalence relation on $(X,\mu)$ and let $\rho : F \to \R^+$ be a Borel cocycle corresponding to $\mu$.
-For any $f \in L^1(X,\mu)$ and any witness $(F_n)$ to the hyperfiniteness of $F$, the pointwise limit
+\begin{theorem}[Pointwise ergodic theorem for hyperfinite equivalence relations] Let $F$ be a Borel quasi-pmp hyperfinite equivalence relation on $(X,\mu)$ and let $\coc : F \to \R^+$ be its Radon--Nikodym cocycle with respect to $\mu$.
+For any $f \in L^1(X,\mu)$ and any increasing sequence $(F_n)$ of finite Borel equivalence relations with $F = \bigcup_n F_n$, the pointwise limit